-AUDIT FEES This category represents aggregate fees billed by PricewaterhouseCoopers LLP and BDO Seidman LLP for professional services rendered for the audit of the Company's annual financial statements for the years ended June 29, 2003 and June 27, 2004, respectively, and the reviews of the financial statements included in the Company's Forms 10-Q for those years.
+Audit Fees.
+This category represents aggregate fees billed by PricewaterhouseCoopers LLP and BDO Seidman LLP for professional services rendered for the audit of the Company's annual financial statements for the years ended June 29, 2003 and June 27, 2004, respectively, and the reviews of the financial statements included in the Company's Forms 10-Q for those years.

-AUDIT-RELATED FEES These fees consist of assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements.
-This category includes fees related to the performance of audits and attest services not required by statute or regulations, audits of the Company's benefits plans, and accounting consultations regarding the application of generally accepted accounting principles to proposed transactions.
+Audit-Related Fees.
+These fees consist of assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements.
+This category includes fees related to the performance of audits and attest services not required by statute or regulations, audits of the Company's benefits plans and accounting consultations regarding the application of generally accepted accounting principles to proposed transactions.

-TAX FEES Fees billed by PricewaterhouseCoopers LLP for fiscal years 2003 and 2004 for tax return preparation and foreign tax analysis, and for a change in tax accounting method, and fees billed by BDO Seidman LLP for tax services during fiscal 2004.
+Tax Fees.
+These fees consist of fees billed by PricewaterhouseCoopers LLP for fiscal years 2003 and 2004 for tax return preparation and foreign tax analysis, and for a change in tax accounting method, and fees billed by BDO Seidman LLP for tax services during fiscal 2004.

-ALL OTHER FEES Fees paid to PricewaterhouseCoopers LLP and BDO Seidman LLP in 2003 and 2004 generally include services pertaining to the question of change of control of the Board and the Company following the election of directors at the Company's 2003 Annual Meeting of Shareholders, consultation on a potential business opportunity, and for PricewaterhouseCoopers, LLP, review of the Company's franchise offering circular.
+All Other Fees.
+Fees paid to PricewaterhouseCoopers LLP and BDO Seidman LLP in 2003 and 2004 generally include services pertaining to the question of change of control of the Board and the Company following the election of directors at the Company's 2003 Annual Meeting of Shareholders, consultation on a potential business opportunity and for review by PricewaterhouseCoopers, LLP of the Company's franchise offering circular.
 Fees paid to PricewaterhouseCoopers LLP in fiscal 2004 also include services related to the transfer of audit-related materials from PricewaterhouseCoopers LLP to BDO Seidman LLP.

-In considering and authorizing these payments to the independent auditors for services unrelated to performance of the audit of the Company's financial statements, the Committee has determined that the cost segregation analysis services, tax return preparation, foreign tax analysis and calculation, review of the Company's franchise offering circular, and transfer of materials related to the audit engagement undertaken by the independent auditors are not inconsistent with the independent auditor's performance of the audit and financial statement review functions and are compatible with maintaining the independent auditor's independence.
+In considering and authorizing these payments to the independent auditors for services unrelated to performance of the audit of the Company's financial statements, the Committee has determined that the cost segregation analysis services, tax return preparation, foreign tax analysis and calculation, review of the Company's franchise offering circular and transfer of materials related to the audit engagement undertaken by the independent auditors are not inconsistent with the independent auditor's performance of the audit and financial statement review functions and are compatible with maintaining the independent auditor's independent.